UNIVERSAL CITY, Texas -- Usually church members seek a pastors help in time of need, but now it’s the other way around.

 David Lindow is the pastor of First Baptist Church Universal City.
 It’s not uncommon for him to share his message online through video, but overnight something unusual did happen, causing Lindow to post a YouTube video overnight.

-“Hey church family and friends it’s Jan.
-3. It’s about 1:30 a.m. or two o’clock in the morning.
+“Hey church family and friends it’s January 3rd, it’s about 1:30, 2 o’clock in the morning.
 I have some disturbing news to pass along with you,” said Lindow in the video.